 - In a large bowl, combine dry ingredients.
 Add eggs, coffee, buttermilk, oil and vanilla; beat on medium speed for 2 minutes (batter will be thin).
-Pour into a greased 15-in. x 10-in. x 1-in. baking pan.
-Bake at 350° for 28-32 minutes or until a toothpick inserted near the center comes out clean.
+Pour into a greased 15x10x1-in. baking pan.
+Bake at 350° for 28-32 minutes or until a toothpick inserted in the center comes out clean.
 Cool completely in pan on a wire rack.

-- Cut cake into six rows, with seven 3-1/4-in. x 1-3/4-in. diamonds in each row (two rows are shown in diagram below).
+- Cut cake into six rows, with seven 3-1/4x1-3/4-in. diamonds in each row (two rows are shown in diagram below).
 Place diamonds on a rack with a piece of waxed paper beneath.

 - For glaze, melt chocolate and butter in a saucepan or microwave.
 Remove from the heat; stir in sugar and water.
 Stir in additional water if needed to achieve a drizzling consistency.
 Spoon glaze evenly over top and sides of diamonds, letting excess drip off.
 Allow glaze to dry; repeat with a second coat.
 (Glaze may need to be warmed periodically to keep the proper consistency).
 When glaze is dry, place two diamonds tip to tip on dessert plates.

-Originally published as Bow Tie Cakes in Country Woman May/June 1997, p11
+Originally published as Bow Tie Cakes in Crafting Traditions May/June 1997